-Because we also wanted to include in the experiment code written by less experienced programmers, we added classes created by students of Computer Science at ETH Zurich: classes FRAC-TION1 and FRACTION2 were implemented as assignments in an introductory programming course; classes GENEALOGY1 and GENEALOGY2 were implemented as part of a project given in a software engineering course; classes NODE and EDGE come from a graph library implemented as a Master project.
-For the first four classes some assertion clauses were inherited from ancestor classes or predefined in the assignment, which affects the study results as the quality of the contracts may be higher than if the contracts had been devised entirely by students.
+Because we also wanted to include in the experiment code written by less experienced programmers, we added classes created by students of Computer Science at ETH Zurich: classes FRAC- TION1 and FRACTION2 were implemented as assignments in an introductory programming course; classes GENEALOGY1 and GENEALOGY2 were implemented as part of a project given in a software engineering course; classes NODE and EDGE come from a graph library implemented as a Master project.
+For the first four classes the students were given the interfaces of the classes and had to fill in the implementation and some of the contracts themselves; some assertion clauses were inherited from ancestor classes or predefined in the assignment, which affects the study results as the quality of the contracts may be higher than if the contracts had been devised entirely by students.